 Helpful Voting Links — District of Columbia

 Don't miss your next election!
 You may register to vote in person with valid ID on Election Day in Washington DC.
-Preregistration and party affiliation is recommended.
+Preregistration and party affiliation is recommended as DC holds closed primaries.
+You may only participate in primary elections if you have registered with it's political party.
 Upcoming elections for congressional, district, and ward races are the closed primary election on June 19, 2018 and the general election on November 6, 2018.

 Primary/Caucus Info — District of Columbia